Phone-GWP-group

 PAP recycling symbols

-PAP – denoting paper – is applied to any paper-based packaging and products (including corrugated cardboard).
+PAP – denoting paper – applies to any paper-based packaging and product (including corrugated cardboard).

-Whilst only 3 PAP codes are currently defined, The EU has reserved numbers 20 to 39 for other paper-based products.
+Whilst only three PAP codes are currently defined, the EU has reserved numbers 20 to 39 for other paper-based products.

 PAP 20 logo